Swiss overpower unified Korean women's team

 In the game itself, the Koreans proved no match for a Swiss team ranked sixth in the world by the International Ice Hockey Federation and winners of a bronze medal four years ago in Sochi, Russia.

 Switzerland went up 1-0 midway through the first period with a short-handed goal when Muller broke up the left wing and ripped a wrist shot under the glove of Korean goalie Shin So Jung.
-By the end of the period she would have a hat trick, netting her third with just 12 seconds remaining in the period.
+By the end of the period she would have a hat-trick, netting her third with 12 seconds remaining in the period.

 Muller scored her fourth early in the second period.
 Phoebe Staenz and Lara Stalder added two goals each to round out the Swiss scoring.

-In all the Swiss peppered Shin with 52 shots, and she stopped 44.

-The Korean chances were few, and they managed just eight shots on goal.
+Korean chances were few and they managed just eight shots on goal.

-They missed a chance to take an early lead when forward Han Soojin broke into the Swiss zone on a breakaway and beat netminder Florence Schelling but then ricocheted her shot off the cross bar.

-Korean coach Sarah Murray, a 29-year-old Canadian, dressed three of the 12 North Korean players assigned to her team for the game -- forwards Kim Un Hyang, Jong Su Hyon and Hwang Chung Gum.
-To accommodate the North Koreans, she scratched three of her South Korean players -- Lee Eunji, Lee Yeon Jeong and Jung Siyun.
+Korean coach Sarah Murray, a 29-year-old Canadian, used three of the 12 North Korean players assigned to her team for the game - forwards Kim Un Hyang, Jong Su Hyon and Hwang Chung Gum.

-North Korea’s Jong had one of the team’s eight shots on the night.
+“I think they were nervous, coming out in front of such a big crowd and first game on the Olympic stage,” Murray said.
+“I think in the first period we were nervous, and it was hard to come back from that.”

+Murray said her team’s chemistry was not an issue in the loss, though a tight timeline for integrating 12 new players had been a challenge.

+“We’re really enjoying working with the North Korean players,” she said.
+“They work so hard, and they just want to learn, they want to get better.
+Obviously the time frame is very tough.”

-After the game, Moon and the two Kims came down to the Korean team bench to meet and speak with the players gathered on the ice as the cheerleaders sang in the background.
-They then posed for a team photo with the players sitting or kneeling on the ice and the dignitaries behind them on the bench.
+After the game, Moon and the two Kims came down to the Korean team bench to speak with the players gathered on the ice as the cheerleaders sang in the background.
+They then posed for a team photo with the players.

+North Korean player Jong, who had one of the team’s eight shots on the night, said she would like to see a unified team continue after the Olympics.

+“As one we’re stronger than being a divided two,” she said through an interpreter.
+“As one unified team I hope we can go forward together.”